CydeWeys/firstname.dev/index.md

 ---
 layout: page
 title: {firstname}.dev domain names
-description: See which {firstname}.dev domain names people have and how they're using them
+description: See which {firstname}.dev domain names people have and how they're using them.
 ---

-This is a page to show off the {firstname}.dev domain names people have and how they're using them.
+Check out the {firstname}.dev domain names that people are using.

 Only domains that are actually resolving and hosting real content should be added to this list.
 No redirects and no blank parking pages.
 Send a PR if you have any to add.

+Also check out <https://lastname.dev> and <https://fullname.dev> for other variants.

 ## The list